drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Dodge Everything!
   * At the top of the last stairs, pick up PhotonBeam.
   * [**DeadHead (735/6)**][15]
-    * Glenn - 1/Strengthen
+    * Glenn - 1/Strengthen on Serge
-    * Leena - 1/EagleEye
+    * Leena - 1/EagleEye on Serge
     * Serge - 3/3
     * Glenn - 3/2
     * Serge - 3/3